-4.5.1 Assessing Pain Post TBI
+4.4.1 Assessing Pain Post TBI

 Pain itself is both complex and subjective; thus, self-reports are vital to any treatment plan.
 Descriptive details related to the intensity, the length of time the pain is felt, the location, and what exacerbates or relieves the pain are vital in developing an individualized treatment strategy (Zasler et al., 2011).
-Currently there are a number of tools and assessments used by physicians and therapists to assist in diagnosing and measuring pain.
-Amongst these is the numeric rating scale (NRS), the visual analogue scale (VAS), the Headache Diary, the Headache Disability Inventory, and the McGill Pain Questionnaire.
+There are a number of tools and assessments used by physicians and therapists to assist in diagnosing and measuring pain.
+Amongst these is the numeric rating scale (NRS), the visual analogue scale (VAS), the Headache Disability Inventory, and the McGill Pain Questionnaire.

-4.5.1.1 Visual Analog Scale
+4.4.1.1 Visual Analog Scale